 Please note that the official academic records carry your HKID number.
 Without such information, the University will not be able to issue any official academic records.

-Tuition fee of the research postgraduate programmes for studdents of 2020/21 to 2021/22 cohorts is as follows.
+Tuition fee of the research postgraduate programmes for students of AY2023-24 is as follows.

 |Full-time UGC-funded||HK$42,100 / academic year|